salt-extensions/saltext-vault/docs/ref/configuration.md

 :::
 ### `config_location`
 Override the source of the Vault configuration for the minion.
-By default, this extension will try to determine if it needs to request the connection details from the master or from the local config, depending on the minion running in local or master-connected mode.
-This option will force the extension to use the connection details from the master or the local config, regardless of circumstances.
+By default, this extension tries to determine if it needs to request the connection details from the master or from the local config, depending on the minion running in local or master-connected mode.
+This option forces the extension to use the connection details from the master or the local config, regardless of circumstances.
 Allowed values: `master`, `local`.

 :::{vconf} issue_params